-MHM Services, Inc. manages all recruitment and hiring processes for Centurion and has historically been committed and passionate about hiring the highest quality professionals to work in an environment that is both challenging and rewarding.
+MHM Services, Inc. manages all recruitment and hiring processes for Centurion and is committed and passionate about hiring the highest quality professionals to work in an environment that is both challenging and rewarding.
 For more information about who MHM is, go to www.mhm-services.com and explore your new career possibilities, or go directly to www.mhm-services.com/join-the-team.html for all current openings.
 You can also email the entire Recruitment Team for position inquiries nationwide at firstname.lastname@example.org.

 There are several broad elements to any large-scale correctional healthcare program: services provided to inmates on-site at correctional facilities (e.g., primary care, specialty consults, dentistry, optometry, mental health, etc.) and services that require transport of inmates to off-site community providers (e.g., hospitalization, outpatient surgery, emergency room trips, etc.).
 In addition to the team of clinical and administrative personnel managing the day-to-day services on site at each correctional facility there is a need for a network of community service providers, including hospitals, clinics, and specialists from various medical specialty care areas (e.g., orthopedics, cardiology, Ob/Gyn, surgery, neurology, etc.).
 As Centurion expands its services into new territories, the company builds networks of hospitals and specialists through contractual service agreements.
 In terms of hospitals this can range from a smaller community acute care hospital for primarily routine care and ER access to large tertiary care and university medical centers for providing advanced surgery, high tech radiology and diagnostics, and even organ transplants.